 Situations Requiring Airway Control

-To relieve airway obstruction caused by soft tissues of the upper airway and provide optimal position for bag-valve-mask (BVM) ventilation and laryngoscopy, the operator flexes the patient’s neck to elevate the head until the external auditory meatus is in the same plane as the sternum and positions the face roughly parallel to the ceiling (see see Figure: Head and neck positioning to open the airway.).
+To relieve airway obstruction caused by soft tissues of the upper airway and provide optimal position for bag-valve-mask ventilation and laryngoscopy, the operator flexes the patient’s neck to elevate the head until the external auditory meatus is in the same plane as the sternum and positions the face roughly parallel to the ceiling (see figure Head and neck positioning to open the airway).
 This position is slightly different from the previously taught head tilt position.
-The mandible should be displaced upwards by lifting the lower jaw and submandibular soft tissue or by pushing the rami of the mandible upward (see see Figure: Jaw lift.).
+The mandible should be displaced upward by lifting the lower jaw and submandibular soft tissue or by pushing the rami of the mandible upward (see figure Jaw lift).

-Anatomic restriction, various abnormalities, or considerations caused by trauma (eg, inadvisability of moving a possibly fractured neck) may obviate the operator’s ability to employ these maneuvers, but careful attention to optimal positioning can maximize airway patency and improve BVM ventilation and laryngoscopy.
+Anatomic restriction, various abnormalities, or considerations caused by trauma (eg, inadvisability of moving a possibly fractured neck) may obviate the operator’s ability to properly position the neck, but careful attention to optimal positioning when possible can maximize airway patency and improve bag-valve-mask ventilation and laryngoscopy.